salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

     ├── *.html
 ```

 Leveraging this, the namespace and name can be accessed at compile time and ultimately stored on the constructor.
-A new property on `LightningElementConstructor` called `lightningElementName` will store the custom element name which will be of the form `namespace-name`.
+A new read-only property on `LightningElementConstructor` called `lightningElementName` will store the custom element name which will be of the form `namespace-name`.

 ```javascript
 const { default: ctor } = await import("c/customConstructor");